Hanson-Sun/particle-physics-engine/README.md

 - unify solver behavior --> focus on position-based, velocity independent constraint and collision behavior.
   - seems to have a tendency to lose energy when constraints are used.
   - !!! i seem to have an issue with understanding when to change velocity in behavior. (consider velocity change in constraint)
-- Vector2D modify methods are inconsistent for some reason
+- Vector2D modify methods are inconsistent for some reason --> test this
-- charge interactions still a bit unstable
-- SHIT TELEPORTS!!!
-THROUGH WALLS